On the complexity of $\mathbb H$-coloring for special oriented trees: Discussion

 \begin{conjecture} For every oriented tree $\mathbb H$, either $\alg\mathbb H$ is not Taylor or it is $\mathrm{SD}(\wedge)$.
 In particular, if $\mathbb H$ is a core, then $\mathbb H$ has bounded width or $\mathrm{CSP}(\mathbb H)$ is \textbf{NP}-complete. \end{conjecture}

 The reader may wonder why we need two different characterizations of $\mathrm{SD}(\wedge)$ algebras, i.e., why we use WNU operations for the proof of Corollary \ref{corollary:reduction_to_top_and_bottom}.
-The reason is that our techniques used later in the proof are not well suited to deal with non-diagonal components of connectivity of powers of $\mathbb H$.
+The reason is that our techniques used later in the proof are not well suited to deal with non-diagonal connected components of powers of the digraph $\mathbb H$.
 This is one obstacle to generalizing the result to all oriented trees.

 Another shortcoming is that we cannot get a good handle of polymorphisms of higher arities than binary.
-For example, it follows from Corollary \ref{corollary:2wnu} that neither $A$ nor $B$ can have a two-element absorption-free subuniverse and in fact, we can prove that $\alg\mathbb H$ (if it is Taylor) cannot have a two-element absorption-free subuniverse at all (we will not present the argument here, but it is similar in spirit to the proof of Lemma \ref{lemma:extending_WNUs}).
+For example, it follows from Corollary \ref{corollary:2wnu} that neither $A$ nor $B$ can have a two-element absorption-free subuniverse, and, in fact, we can prove that $\alg\mathbb H$ (if it is Taylor) cannot have a two-element absorption-free subuniverse at all (we will not present the argument here, but it is similar in spirit to the proof of Lemma \ref{lemma:extending_WNUs}).
 We do not know if this result can be extended to more than two elements.
 Hence the following open problem.

+A finite idempotent algebra $\mathbf A$ is \emph{always absorbing}, if for every nonempty $B\leq\mathbf A$ there exists $b\in B$ such that $\{b\}\abs B$.
+(Equivalently, there are no absorption-free algebras in the pseudovariety generated by $\mathbf A$, see \cite[Proposition 2.1]{barto_maltsev_2013}.)

 \begin{problem*} Let $\mathbb H$ be a (special, or any oriented) tree such that $\alg\mathbb H$ is Taylor.
 Is $\alg\mathbb H$ \emph{always absorbing}? \end{problem*}